 The fire and extreme heat will also affect the structure of the module.
 The high temperatures might cause the metal to warp and the modules to come loose from their anchor points.
-In a worst case scenario, the heat could make the solar modules explode, sending splinters flying into the air, so special protective clothing is required.
-Proximity to any fire involving photovoltaic system also brings with it an increased risk of inhaling toxic vapors that will clog the respiratory system.
+In a worst-case scenario, the heat could make the solar modules explode, sending splinters flying into the air, so special protective clothing is required.
+Proximity to any fire involving a photovoltaic system also brings with it an increased risk of inhaling toxic vapours that will clog the respiratory system.
 Firefighters will therefore have to use an autonomous respirator.
 All these separate elements show how crucial it is for the local fire department to know what it is dealing with in advance.

 The final preventive measure when addressing fire is insurance.
-In the case of a fire, the homeowners’ insurance will typically cover the damage that has occurred, even if the fire department lets the house with the PV installation burn down under controlled conditions -85 percent of all households have such insurance.
+In the case of a fire, the homeowners’ insurance will typically cover the damage that has occurred, even if the fire department lets the house with the PV installation burn down under controlled conditions -85 per cent of all households have such insurance.
 However, it pays not to assume, so before installing a system contact your insurance provider to find out what its policy is.

 Even if your provider will cover your system, it is best to inform them in writing that you own a new system.
 This is in order to prevent underinsurance in case of damage.
 In today’s climate of high energy pricing, PV systems increase the value of the property they are on.
 According to the Solar Trade Association, a recent survey by MORI found out that people are willing to pay up to £10,000 more for a home built to high environmental standards and estate agents are now de-valuing homes for sale with poor “Energy Assessments” results, due to HIP (Home Information Pack) reports.
 Therefore, the insurance company needs to know exactly which total value to insure.